If you want or need to improve your knowledge of open spaces and their protection, why not attend an Open Spaces Society training day?

 We provide a range of professional training to associations of local councils, national park authorities, and bodies and administrative groups with diversity of reach.

-- An introduction to commons and why they are important
+- What are commons and village greens, why they are important and relevant legislation (essential module)

 “Excellent, presenters had a good and detailed grasp of the issues”